Rust for AWS Lambda, the Docker Way

 ARG package

-COPY /build/target/lambda/$package/bootstrap ${LAMBDA_RUNTIME_DIR}/bootstrap
+COPY --from=build /build/target/lambda/$package/bootstrap ${LAMBDA_RUNTIME_DIR}/bootstrap

 CMD ["app.handler"]